 Shortly after the hotel opened, the Kentnors added a dining room at the request of guests who didn’t want to make the several mile (and at the time, much longer), journey to Taos Plaza for meals.
 One of those early guests was Georgia O’Keeffe, who occupied The Artist’s Loft during the year she lived at the Sagebrush in the early 30’s.
 Besides O’Keeffe, other luminaries have stayed here (or hung out in the bar), including a President of the United States (President Gerald Ford), Ansel Adams, Marlon Brando, Peter Fonda, Dennis Hopper (Scenes from the iconic movie Easy Rider were shot in the fields of sagebrush behind the Inn), Gene Hackman, Paul Newman, Robert Redford, Arnold Schwarzenegger, Danny DeVito, and R.C.
 Gorman, whose art can still be seen throughout the hotel.

 In those early years, the hotel wasn’t able to offer a bar due to Prohibition, but guests played cards in the evenings and appreciated the jigsaw puzzles and books the Kentnors kept beside the fireplaces.
-During the late 1940s the Sagebrush Inn became home to an illegal gambling hall featuring Craps, Blackjack and a Slot Machine, until being raided and shut down in 1950.
-Nowadays, we’ve got online casinos which are LEGAL so everything is on the correct side of the law.
-If you’re thinking about giving a casino ago, you could take a look at ทดลองเล<--spch-->นสล<--spch-->อตฟร<--spch--> !
+During the late 1940s the Sagebrush Inn became home to an illegal gambling hall featuring Craps, Blackjack and a Slot Machine, until being raided and shut down in 1950, leaving people without other options until the internet became live and they went on sites like http://omi88.com.
+After all, nowadays we’ve got online casinos which are LEGAL so everything is on the correct side of the law.
+If you’re thinking about giving a casino ago, you could take a look at ทดลองเล<--spch-->นสล<--spch-->อตฟร<--spch-->

 Over the years the Sagebrush Inn has grown to include 156 guest rooms and suites, over 13,000 square feet of meeting and event space, and has developed a reputation for authentic Southwest cuisine as well as live music at Sagebrush Cantina.